tomaszmurglin/Publishing-house-article-service/README.md

 Implemented User Stories
-As a journalist, I submit a draft article for publishing to a given topic As a copywriter, I suggest changes to the draft article I'm assigned to As a journalist, I respond to suggestions by making the suggested changes As a copywriter, I resolve suggestions that the journalist applied As a journalist, I can publish the article after all suggestions are resolved
+As a journalist, I submit a draft article for publishing to a given topic As a copywriter, I suggest changes to the draft article I'm assigned to

+As a journalist, I can publish the article after all suggestions are resolved